 L’Oréal: End Caps

 This example for L’Oréal shows you how eye-catching end caps display can be.
 The brand took advantage of the space by printing out the tagline “The World’s #1 Facial Skincare Brand” along with graphics to match.
-More importantly, it stocked its best products there so shoppers can get their hands on L’Oréal before they can even check out other brands on the shelves.
+More importantly, it stocks its best products there so shoppers can get their hands on L’Oréal before they can even check out other brands on the shelves.

 Tic Tac: Sidekick Display